neuroinformatics-unit/gsoc/GSoC-2025/movement: implementing outlier detection algorithms (Arismita Mukherjee).md

 - **GSoC experience**
   - Gain a deep understanding of statistical modelling in AI/ML
   - Gain an understanding of how knowledge about animal movement helps in advanced research in areas like bimechanics and neuroscience.
-  - Understand the nuances of working as part of a geogrpahically distributed team
+  - Understand the nuances of working as part of a geographically distributed team
   - Gain experience of contributing to a large scale open source software project
   - Improve my communication skills through regular interaction with my mentors.